-Endovascular treatment for cerebrovascular disease has undergone major developments over last 20 years.
-Its dramatic evolution has secured its primary role in the treatment of many conditions ( intracranial Aneurysms, a proportion of venous sinus thrombosis , some arteriovenous malformations and many dural fistulas) , as an effective alternative to surgery in high risk carotid stenosis and as a valuable adjunct to neurosurgery and radiosurgery (large AVMs and skull base tumors) .
-Its role is being defined in a big way hyperacute strokes.
-Interventional Neuroradiology has also made enormous progress in treatment of complex spinal vascular lesions like spinal AVMs & AV fistulas and vertebroplasties for fractured or weakened vertebral bodies.
+Endovascular treatment for cerebrovascular disease has undergone major developments over the last 20 years.
+Its dramatic evolution has secured its primary role in the treatment of many conditions (Intracranial Aneurysms, a proportion of venous sinus thrombosis , some arteriovenous malformations and many dural fistulas) , as an effective alternative to surgery in high risk carotid stenosis and as a valuable adjunct to neurosurgery and radiosurgery (large AVMs and skull base tumors) .
+Its role is being defined in a big way in hyperacute strokes.
+Interventional Neuroradiology has also made enormous progress in the treatment of complex spinal vascular lesions like spinal AVMs & AV fistulas and vertebroplasties for fractured or weakened vertebral bodies.

 Commonly performed procedures at Fortis Hospital are : - Brain aneurysm coiling. - Brain and Spinal Arteriovenous Malformations (AVM) embolization - Treatment of brain and spinal dural AV fistulas, - Carotid angioplasty and stenting (CAS), - Skull Base Tumors (SBT) - pre-operative embolization, - Carotid Cavernous Fistulas (CCF) embolization, - Intracranial angioplasty and stenting, - Intra-arterial thrombolysis in acute ischemic strokes - Cerebral dural venous sinus thrombolysis.